bioidiap/bob.ip.binseg/doc/results/baselines/index.rst

    versus Sensitivity) with respect to the overall shape.
 You may have a look at [DAVIS-2006]_ for details on the relationship between PR and ROC curves.
-   For example, PR curves are not guaranteed to be monotonically increasing or decreasing with the scanned thresholds (e.g. see M2U-Net on STARE dataset).
+   For example, PR curves are not guaranteed to be monotonically increasing or decreasing with the scanned thresholds.

    Each evaluated threshold in a combination of trained models and datasets is represented by a point in each curve.
 Points are linearly interpolated to